mrborges23/delta_statistic/README.md

 deltaA <- delta(trait,tree,0.1,0.0589,10000,10,100)
 ```

 When running the ```delta``` function you may experience this warning message: ```Warning message: In sqrt(diag(solve(h))) : NaNs produced```.
-Don't worry about it, it just tells me that the standard deviations of some of your rate parameters could not be calculated and these aren't used anyways.
+Don't worry about it; it just tells me that the standard deviations of some of your rate parameters could not be calculated, and these aren't used anyways.

 We can also calculate p-values.
 Here, we shuffle the trait vector using the function delta (for 100 iterates) and create a vector of random deltas that will work as our null hypothesis.
-Then we compute the probability p(random_delta>deltaA) in the null distribution which returns the p-value.
+Then we compute the probability p(random_delta>deltaA) in the null distribution, which returns the p-value.

 ```
 random_delta <- rep(NA,100)